 George Davidson built the West Coast’s first astronomical observatory pictured here in San Francisco’s Lafayette Park in 1879 and is credited for making California home to some of the finest observatories in existence today.
 For it was through this telescope that his friend, James Lick, got his first close-up look at the sky, which would fascinate him for the rest of his life.
 A piano maker from Pennsylvania, Lick amassed a $4,000,000 fortune in real estate and would leave $700,000 for the founding of the world’s largest observatory of its time on the Bay Area’s highest peak, Mt.
 Hamilton.
 After the 1906 Earthquake Davidson turned his observatory site into a refuge for people that had lost their homes.
 He is also pictured here in Japan to observe the passage of Venus in front of the Sun in 1873.
 This telescope is still in regular use at the California Academy of Sciences Hume Observatory in Sonoma County.
 (Courtesy California Academy of Sciences, which Davidson was President of from 1871 to 1887.)

-There are three Mount Davidsons named after him in the United States: in San Francisco,California; above Virginia City, Nevada; and in Alaska.
+There are three Mount Davidsons in the United States: in San Francisco,California; above Virginia City, Nevada; and in Alaska.
 Alaska also has the Davidson Mountains, Davidson Inlet, Davidson Bank, and Davidson Glacier.
 There is a Davidson Seamount southwest of Monterey, California, and an NOAA ship named Davidson.
 More about George Davidson here: http://jacquieproctor.com/blog/george-davidson-pioneer-west-coast-scientist/